Rosuav/StilleBot/MustardScript.md

 * dest, target, and destcfg
 * Setting of variables, maybe that gets its own syntax??
 * Per-user-ness of cooldowns and variables?

+Currently strings don't break at end of line.
+Should they?
+Errors become hard to read when an unmatched quote suddenly consumes the whole rest of the file.